isab3lla/gmca4im/README.md

 This is the code repository for <a href="https://arxiv.org/abs/2006.05996" target_="blanck">Recovery of 21 cm intensity maps with sparse component separation</a>.
-All main routines are implemented in Python (>=3.5) and we provide two <a href="https://jupyter-notebook.readthedocs.io/en/stable/" target_="blanck">Jupyter notebooks</a> with demonstrations for reproducing the results of the paper.
+All main routines are implemented in Python (>=3.5) and we provide two <a href="https://jupyter-notebook.readthedocs.io/en/stable/" target_="blanck">Jupyter notebooks</a> with demonstrations for reproducing the results presented in the paper.

 ## Contents